Unbiased Bike Reviews, Guides & How-To's

 Feeling more confident?

 So if you have questions about kids’ bike sizes, here are the answers!

 Level: Simple (Not so accurate)

-Choosing the right kids’ bike size based on the age and the tire size is the simplest method around.
+The reason why these questions are so common is that choosing the right kids’ bike size based on age and wheel size is the simplest method around.
 Basically, the idea is this: Smaller kids ride bikes with smaller wheels and bigger kids ride bikes with bigger wheels.